Customer Revenue Received in Advance

 In this case an asset (cash) increases as the money is received into the bank account of the business, and a liability (unearned revenue) increases representing the amount owed to the customer in respect of services yet to be provided.

-A similar situation occurs if a customer is invoiced in advance of the services being provided.
+Additionally a similar situation occurs if a customer is invoiced in advance of the services being provided.
 This is more fully explained in our unearned revenue journal entry example.

 Popular Double Entry Bookkeeping Examples